-Yes he was.
-But there is a misconception among older theology, that hell is a place of torture and punishment to living souls.
+But there is a misconception among older Christian church theology, that ‘hell’ is a place of torture and punishment to living souls.
 This is not Bible teaching, although graphic symbology is sometimes used in the Bible.
-Hell is actually a word for the grave, where dead people are totally dead and know nothing.
+Hell (Hebrew Sheol, Greek Hades) is actually a word for the grave, where dead people are totally dead and know nothing.

 For the living know that they shall die: but the dead know not any thing, neither have they any more a reward; for the memory of them is forgotten.
 Also their love, and their hatred, and their envy, is now perished . . .